Vincit/objection.js/doc/includes/API.md

 trivial to parse into a tree structure while the result of `JoinEagerAlgorithm` needs some complex parsing which can lead to a significant performance decrease.
 Which method is faster depends heavily on the query and the environment.
 You should select the algorithm that makes your code cleaner and only consider performance if you have an actual measured real-life problem.
-Don't optimize prematurely!
+Don't optimize prematurely! `NaiveEagerAlgorithm` is by far the slowest.
+It should only be used for cases where performance doesn't matter and when it is the only option to get the job done.

 ##### Arguments